How to Register a Car in North Carolina

 - Payment method

 You may need to provide an emission inspection if registering a vehicle from out-of-state.
 Or, depending on your county.
-You need insurance when registering, so get this covered beforehand by comparing auto insurance quotes before you’re ready to complete the steps.
+You need insurance when registering, so get this covered beforehand by comparing auto insurance quotes before you complete the steps.

-Do you need to register a vehicle like a motorcycle, boat, and other types?
+Do you need to register a vehicle like a motorcycle, boat, or other type?
 Check our Other Registration Guide for those details.

 New Vehicle Registration